 delimiting and synchronizing functions;

-Addition/removal of idle octets when required to maintain the physical link.

-The Synchronization and Channel Coding Sublayer, then, transfers variable-length, delimited transfer frames as a contiguous stream of symbols over a space link using the services of the underlying Physical Layer.
+When any of the coding schemes defined in references [3], [4], [5] are used, the Synchronization and Channel Coding Sublayer, then, transfers fixed-length, delimited transfer frames as a contiguous stream of bits over a space link using the services of the underlying Physical Layer.

+When any of the coding schemes defined in references [6] and [7] are used, the Synchronization and Channel Coding Sublayer, then, transfers variable-length, delimited transfer frames as an intermittent stream of bits over a space link using the services of the underlying Physical Layer.

+For all coding schemes defined in references [3] through [7], one and only one transfer frame at a time is provided by the USLP Data Protocol Sublayer to the Synchronization and Channel Coding Sublayer.

 SYSTEMATIC RETRANSMISSIONS

-In addition, the USLP Space Data Link Protocol can request the Synchronization and Channel Coding Sublayer to perform systematic retransmissions of the data units submitted to it.
+In addition, the USLP Space Data Link Protocol, when reference [6] is applied, can request the Synchronization and Channel Coding Sublayer to perform systematic retransmissions of the data units submitted to it.
 The retransmissions can improve the probability of complete delivery for deep space missions on links with long light time delays.
-This mechanism is not efficient but may be the best approach when frame error rates are high or link connectivity is marginal.
+This mechanism is not efficient but may be the best approach when frame reporting has significant lag time and thus reduces the efficiency of the COP-1 Go-Back-N retransmission process.

 The definition of the service interface to the Synchronization and Channel Coding Sublayer specified in reference [6] includes the ChannelAccess.request service primitive, which has an optional Repetitions parameter.
 The sublayer transfers the data unit the number of times specified by Repetitions.
 If the value of Repetitions is one, or if the sublayer does not support the Repetitions parameter, then no systematic retransmissions are performed, and the frame is transferred once.